Iannen/Bilutleie/README.md

 **Prerequisites:** Java 17 installed

-1. Download edel.jar from following page:
+1. Download bilutleie.jar from following page:
    [Bilutleie(latest)](https://github.com/Iannen/Bilutleie/releases/tag/latest)
    (feel free to DL source code or clone repo if you want to take a look)